Reviews

 From 1933, when he emigrated to England, and until his death in 1957, Stein played a prominent role in British Anthroposophy.
 He became well-known to the general public through the rather dubious books of Trevor Ravenscroft, in which he was to be featured posthumously.
 In Knot of Stone we meet Stein and some of his earlier incarnations again.

-In the case of Almeida, the information about his karmic biography receives a clear context and thus makes sense to readers who wish to judge matters for themselves.
-Other karmic sequences—such as the transpersonal lives of, for instance, Alexander the Great, Julius Caesar, Constantine the Great, Charlemagne, Winston Churchill and Dag Hammarskjöld—miss such a context.
+In the case of Almeida, the information about his karmic biography receives a clear context and thus makes sense to readers who wish to judge matters themselves.
+Other karmic biographies, however, such as those of Alexander the Great, Julius Caesar, Constantine, Charlemagne, Winston Churchill and Dag Hammarskjöld, miss such a context.
 They require further elaboration, a deeper understanding of karma, and confirmation from other sources, perhaps even another novel.
-To this end, the author is already preparing his sequel, An Endless Knot.
+To this end, the author is already preparing a sequel, Seeing Double: alternative portraits of history.

 Harrie Salman

-5 September 2011—publisher James Farrell of Arena Books says: “This book is primarily a work of historical fiction; but in its search for facts or greater clarification of a very murky episode early in South Africa’s history, it seeks to reveal a number of underlying truths of existence which touch us all.”
+_knot 1London, 5 September 2011—editor and publisher James Farrell of Arena Books announces: “This book is primarily a work of historical fiction; but in its search for facts or greater clarification of a very murky episode early in South Africa’s history, it seeks to reveal a number of underlying truths of existence which touch us all.”

-1 September 2011—Ben Cameron of Smith Publicity describes Knot of Stone as having “the intelligence and research of Umberto Eco and the urgency of Dan Brow”.
+_knot 4aLondon, 1 September 2011—publisher and publicist Ben Cameron says: Knot of Stone has the intelligence and research of an Umberto Eco and the urgency of a Dan Brown.

-26 August 2011—social historian and philosopher Harrie Salman, author of Europe: Continent with a Global Mission (2009), says Knot of Stone “is one fine example of a new genre—the karmic novel”.
+_knot 5The Hague, 26 August 2011—Harrie Salman, historian and author of Europe: A Continent with a Global Mission (2009) comments: Knot of Stone is a fine example of a new genre—the karmic novel”.

-16 June 2011—Frans Lutters, biographer and author of Who is Harry Potter?
-(2011), says that Knot of Stone “draws in the lives of medieval Grail knights and modern Grail researchers, binding them to the murder of Francisco d’Almeida.
-Elegantly told, this story pulls together a unique history of our world.”
+Utrecht, 16 June 2011—Frans Luttersteacher and biographer, writes: Knot of Stone draws together the lives of medieval Grail knights and modern Grail researchers, binding them to the murder of Francisco d’Almeida.
+Elegantly told, this story pulls together a unique history of our world”.

 1. This is an outstanding novel on account of its unique approach to an early historical epoch in the South African story and its weaving of real events with philosophical reflections, and for surmising on those probabilities of which we are not quite certain.
 It is a gripping read and full of unexpected twists and turns which any good historical mystery should have.